fireblogcms/fireblog-theme-eleventy-demo/README.md

 ## configure Netlify build hook

-**Build & deploy > Build hooks**

-Create a "fireblog" hook.
-Copy paste this hook link in Fireblog, in "blog settings > Deploy webhook" section.
+Your blog need to be rebuild when fireblog content changes.
+Fortunately, Fireblog can send an HTTP request to Netlify to trigger a rebuild!

+### Create a new "build hook" on Netlify

+Deploy settings > build & deploy: create a new "fireblog" build hook

+### Trigger this build hook on content change with Fireblog

+in your blog settings > Deploy webhook, copy paste the build hook created on Netlify

 ## dev: cetting started